Pavement Management Program

 - Reconstruct pavement 60 years after construction or reconstruction.

 The pavement management schedule for each street segment is adjusted based on actual pavement conditions.
 City staff annually reviews and rates the pavement condition of all public streets using the Pavement and Surface Evaluation Rating (PASER) system.
-PASER ratings range from 1 to 10, with 1 being a failed pavement section in total disrepair, and 10 being a brand new pavement section.
+PASER ratings range from 1 to 10, with 1 being a failed pavement section in total disrepair and 10 being a brand-new pavement section.
 Staff typically recommends reconstructing pavement sections with PASER ratings between 1 and 3.
 Overlays are typically recommended for pavement sections with PASER ratings between 4 and 6.
-Cracksealing is typically recommend for pavement sections with PASER ratings between 7 and 10.
+Cracksealing is generally recommended for pavement sections with PASER ratings between 7 and 10.

 By proactively performing these pavement management operations on a scheduled basis, the useful life of the pavement is maximized as cost-effectively as possible.
 If proactive maintenance operations are not applied, pavement sections will generally require reconstruction every 30 years, which adds considerable cost to a pavement management program.